raspberrychris/kidsteepees/content/blog/Uniquevc-Kids-Princess-Play-Tent-Indoor-Review.md

 ### Product Description

+This is a fun and functional indoor tent.
+This tent can be used for different purposes, such as reading, games or even just to relax in after a long day.
+It has 3 large windows that provide plenty of light and ventilation.
+The size is 51”x39”x51″(LXWXH), enough for 2-3 kids play together.
+Also it's easy to set up or fold down the tent .

 - **CONSIDERATE DESIGN** This Princess teepee Tent has 3 windows which allows light for your children and also allows you to keep an eye on them!

 - **LARGE SIZE** Our princess tent size is 51”x39”x51 and can accommodate up to 3 kids at the same time, it is enough to let kids have their own private place for entertaining, eading,playing games and relaxing themselves in this playhouse.